Measuring a Used Saddle

 1. Bars

-Flip saddle over, remove any fitting cushions or fitting inserts, and measure the bars starting at the front near the gullet in the middle, extending straight back to the end of the bars in the middle.
+Flip the saddle over, remove any fitting cushions or fitting inserts, and measure the bars starting at the front near the gullet in the middle, extending straight back to the end of the bars in the middle.

 2. Gullet Width